IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 ## END OF SEMESTER PDF
 Direct message the dropbox link or google drive folder link to deangela on slack.

-This should be compiled using Adobe InDesign.
+This should be compiled using *Adobe InDesign*.
 The visual foundation principles we have been learning all semester should be present.

 PDF Cover:
 * Your first and last name